V4Fire/Client/src/base/b-list/README.md

 #### [multiple = `false`]

-If true, the component supports a feature of multiple active values.
+If true, the component supports a feature of multiple active items.

 #### [cancelable]